Unitary Representations with Dirac cohomology: a finiteness result for complex Lie groups: Abstract

 \section{Abstract}

 {Let $G$ be a connected complex simple Lie group, and let $\widehat{G}^{\mathrm{d}}$ be the set of all equivalence classes of irreducible unitary representations with non-vanishing Dirac cohomology.
 We show that $\widehat{G}^{\mathrm{d}}$ consists of two parts: finitely many scattered representations, and finitely many strings of representations.
 Moreover, the strings of $\widehat{G}^{\mathrm{d}}$ come from $\widehat{L}^{\mathrm{d}}$ via cohomological induction and they are all in the good range.
-Here $L$ runs over the $\theta$-stable proper Levi subgroups of $G$.
+Here $L$ runs over the Levi factors of proper $\theta$-stable parabolic subgroups of $G$.
 It follows that figuring out $\widehat{G}^{\mathrm{d}}$ requires a finite calculation in total.
 As an application, we report a complete description of $\widehat{F}_4^{\mathrm{d}}$.} \endabstract

 \subjclass[2010]{Primary 22E46.}

 \keywords{Dirac cohomology, good range, spin norm, unitary representation.}